Things to do in the Huon Valley: Where to Eat, Drink, Stay & Play

 Reba Sear

-For great coffee in the Huon Valley area, make sure you stop by Reba Sear.
-The owners have transformed an old car mechanic’s workshop on the main road of Huonville into a vibrant coffee shop with plenty of space to sit and enjoy a caffeine hit before a long day of exploring in the area.
-If you’d rather browse, the café also happens to be a homewares store, so you can pick up some goodies by local makers and a toastie to take away.
+For great coffee in the Huon Valley, don’t miss Reba Sear.
+The owners have turned an old car mechanic’s workshop on Huonville’s main road into a sweet cafe, offering plenty of space to relax and enjoy a caffeine hit before your adventures.
+If you’re in the mood to browse, the space doubles as a homewares store, where you can shop for beautiful pieces from local makers and grab a toastie to take away.

 121 Main Street, Huonville